kinsi55/BeatSaber_PauseSongInfo/README.md

 ## PauseSongInfo

-Adds details of the played song to the pause screen :D Commissioned by @SyncBS
+Adds details of the played song to the pause screen :D Commissioned by [Sync](https://www.twitch.tv/sync_bs)

 You can also scale down the overall size of the Pause menu by editing the "MenuScale" in the mods config file.